Kitware/vtp-web-viewer/README.md

 | ZLib | ✅ | ✅ | ✅ |
 | LZMA | ❌ | ❌ | ❌ |

-Of the supported formats, `Appended-ZLib` has the mallest file size.
+Of the supported formats, `Appended-ZLib` has the smallest file size.
 For one specific mesh, here is a comparison.
 This should scale:

 || Appended | Ascii | Binary |